Keweis23/Keweis23.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Hong Kong, The University of Hong Kong, 2025 December (expected)
-* B.S. in Shen Zhen, The Chinese University of Hong Kong, Shen Zhen 2024 June
+* B.S. in Shen Zhen, The Chinese University of Hong Kong, Shenzhen, 2024 June

 Work experience
 ======